 The fellowship is not intended to provide specific training opportunities necessary to make the fellow proficient in a particular skill, such as cataract surgery.
 The development of specific task-oriented skills, such as mastering a surgical procedure, endoscopy, ultrasound, etc., are best met through residency training and continuing education programs, and are not the goal of this program.

-Selected practitioner fellows are expected to spend 20 days in the program.
-Candidates select one of the services, centers, or laboratories (such as anesthesia, equine surgery & lameness, ophthalmology, small animal ultrasound/radiology, etc.) that have indicated sufficient case load and faculty resources to sustain a fellow in the coming year.
+Selected practitioner fellows are expected to spend a minimum 20 days in the program.
+Candidates select one of the services, centers, or laboratories (such as anesthesia, anatomic pathology, ophthalmology, integrative medicine, etc.) that have indicated sufficient case load and faculty resources to sustain a fellow in the coming year.